Your Guide to Colon Resections in Sarasota: From Diagnosis to Recovery

 Recovery After Colon Resection

-Hospital stay: Typically 2–5 days for laparoscopic, longer for open surgeries
+Hospital Stay: Typically 2–5 days for laparoscopic, longer for open surgeries.

-Diet: Gradual advancement of diet from clear liquids to solid food
+Diet: Gradual advancement of diet from clear liquids to solid food.

 Follow-up appointments help monitor healing, pathology results, and long-term outcomes.